klara-zielinska/xitools.py.cppcrawler/README.md

 The `findAll` method searches created scopes.
 The `scopeTag` switch specifies that each returned result should be paired with the tag of the scope where the match was found.
 The switch `skipBlocks` specifies to not search inside blocks.
+The `mch` variable is a match object.

 The pattern `methRe` is an approximation that finds potential method prototypes.
 We then verify them by calling `parseMethPrototype`.
 (This method also verifies the prefixed code to ensure the validity of the prototype.)

-The `intCode` optionally takes 2 arguments: start and end position, and returns the code between them - no second argument means *till the end*.
+The second argument is the position from where to start parsing.
+The `intCode` method generally returns the code as a string (see the documentation for details).

 The `start` method of a match object returns its starting position.
-The `startLoc` method returns the pair: line number, in-line character position.
+The `startLoc` method returns the previous position in a form of a pair: line number, in-line character position.

 Example output: